-This pumpkin soup recipe is so full of rich flavors and super easy to cook that it might become your most favorite soup for the fall season.
-The creamy pumpkin soup is flavored with mild spices with roasted pumpkin seeds and croutons strewn around for that perfect balance in taste and texture.
-Yet another healthy creamy soup recipe that uses no cream and so easy to make.
+This creamy pumpkin soup recipe with just 114 calories is so full of rich flavors and super easy to cook that it could become your most favorite soup for the fall season.
+The vegan pumpkin soup is flavored with mild spices and simple vegetables with roasted pumpkin seeds and croutons strewn around for that perfect balance in taste and texture.
+It is gluten-free, too if you choose not to add croutons.

 Reasons why this Pumpkin Soup recipe is the best

-- Healthier – Pumpkin is naturally creamy, so you don’t need to add thickening agents like flour or cream to give body to the soup.
+Healthy – Pumpkin is naturally creamy, so you don’t need to add soup thickeners like flour or cornstarch to give body to the soup.

-What you’ll need for the Easy Pumpkin Soup
+What you’ll need for the vegan Pumpkin Soup recipe

 Peeling the pumpkin